konsumer/crossaudio/packages/react/README.md

 This will allow you to use [crossaudio](https://www.npmjs.com/package/@crossaudio/core) more easily in react.

+## install

+- You can get a quick template-project with `npm init crossaudio -- -t react`
+- You can install it in your project with `npm i @crossaudio/react`.

+## use

 ```jsx
 import React, { useEffect, useState } from 'react'